TheJakeYoon/local-llm/README.md

 # Local LLM Express API

-A TypeScript Express.js API server that acts as a proxy to Ollama's chat API.
+A TypeScript Express.js API server that acts as a proxy to Ollama's chat API, with a React client application for chat interactions.

 ## Prerequisites